stevemussmann/GTseqTools/README.md

 - pandas

 ## Development Notes
-- Currently the program is only writing output to stdout rather than output files.
+- Additional file format conversion options will be implemented.
-- Some file format conversion options are not yet fully implemented.
+- Some existing format conversions will be modified or have additional options added.
 - Minimal error checking procedures have been implemented.

 ## Order of operations
 The program first conducts all filtering procedures prior to file format conversion.
 Filtering procedures are conducted in the following order:
 1) Remove species-identification loci (-s option).
-2) Remove sex-identifying loci (functionality not yet enabled).
+2) Remove sex-identifying loci (-d option).
 3) Remove loci that do not meet the minimum threshold (-l option).
 4) Remove individuals that do not meet the minimum threshold (-i option).